 - Activity modification – eliminate or decrease aggravating activities

-- Increasing quadriceps muscle strength, particularly of the vastus medialis obliquus, the teardrop muscle just above the knee on the inside
+- Increasing quadriceps muscle strength, particularly of the vastus medialis obliquus, the teardrop muscle just above the knee on the inside (although selective strengthening of a particular part of the quadriceps may not be possible).
+General strengthening of these thigh muscles has been shown to reduce pain symptoms, along with advice and information.

 - Stretching out tight fibrous tissue structures

-- The use of a purpose designed brace
+- The use of a purpose-designed brace

 - Stretching tight muscles such as the calf and hamstring muscles